Bugtraq

-Bugtraq was an electronic mailing list dedicated to issues about computer security.
-On-topic issues are new discussions about vulnerabilities, vendor security-related announcements, methods of exploitation, and how to fix them.
-It was a high-volume mailing list, with as many as 776 posts in a month, and almost all new security vulnerabilities were discussed on the list in its early days.
+Bugtraq is an electronic mailing list dedicated to issues about computer security.
+On-topic issues include new discussions about vulnerabilities, vendor security-related announcements, methods of exploitation, and how to fix them.
+Bugtraq has historically been a high-volume mailing list, with as many as 776 posts in a month, and almost all new security vulnerabilities were discussed on the list in its early days.
 The forum provided a vehicle for anyone to disclose and discuss computer vulnerabilities, including security researchers and product vendors.
-While the service has not been officially terminated, and its archives are still publicly accessible, no new posts have been made since January 2021.
+The list was dormant from early 2021 to August 2026, when it was reactivated under new ownership.

 History

 Bugtraq was created on November 5, 1993 by Scott Chasin in response to the perceived failings of the existing Internet security infrastructure of the time, particularly CERT.
 Bugtraq's policy was to publish vulnerabilities, regardless of vendor response, as part of the full disclosure movement of vulnerability disclosure.
 The list was sometimes spelled BugTraq, but common usage over the years called it Bugtraq.
 It grew to 2,500 subscribers by May 19, 1995 and over 40,000 by February, 2000.

 Elias Levy, known as Aleph One (alluding to the cardinal number aleph one), noted in an interview that "the environment at that time was such that vendors weren't making any patches.
 So the focus was on how to fix software that companies weren't fixing."
 Levy considered the idea of abstracting Bugtraq to be platform-specific, to reduce irrelevant information for those interested only in particular operating systems.

 Bugtraq was originally hosted at Crimelab.com, run by Scott Chasin.
 It was moved to the Brown University NetSpace Project—which has since been reorganized as the NetSpace Foundation—on June 5, 1995, the same day its moderation began.
 In July 1999 it became the property of SecurityFocus and was moved there.
 SecurityFocus was acquired in full by Symantec on August 6, 2002.
-As of February 25, 2020, traffic from the list stopped without explanation.
-In 2002, the Full-Disclosure mailing list was created because many people feeling the list had "changed for the worse".
+In 2002, the Full-Disclosure mailing list was created because many people felt the list had "changed for the worse".

 On April 30, 2020, Accenture Security completed its acquisition of Symantec's Cybersecurity Services including SecurityFocus, which included Bugtraq.

+On August 6, 2026, Jonathan Brossard announced the acquisition of SecurityFocus and the Bugtraq name, describing the project as community-driven: "We are providing the platform.
+The community decides what it becomes."